 Non-US Citizens must be a green card holder to apply in the U.S. for student visa, otherwise, Chinese government requires you to apply from the Chinese Consulate in the country of your nationality.

-3. Visa Application Form: Download the fillable 2014 Edition Form (total 4 pages) The application must be fully completed on a computer, and printed on single-sided letter size white paper only.
+3. Visa Application Form: Download the fillable 2019 Edition Form (total 4 pages) The application must be fully completed on a computer, and printed on single-sided letter size white paper only.
 If you cannot view the page, please download Adobe Acrobat Reader.
+If Adobe asks for you to download a font pack to type on the form, you can do so through adobe acrobat reader font pack.
+Please ensure all your information is correct and if there is any information that does not apply to you or you do not know, please write N/A. For instruction and tips on completing the application, please see Chinese Visa Application Instruction V.2019.
 If you experience any problems downloading the form, please contact us to email a form to you.

 We offer a form filling service starting at $7 per application.